 The Fund held a public informational webinar on the RFP on July 23 to share more details and help applicants prepare to submit their proposals.

+Please note that the Q&A has closed.
 Questions sent to individual staff will not receive responses.
 For more details on questions, please refer to the RFP.

 Q: Is this RFP available for research based in the United State only?
 (Submitted July 14)